CodesOfRishi/navita/README.md

 **Synopsis:** `cd (-s | --sub-search) [string...]`

-Search subdirectories, and their subdirectories (and so on), and navigate to the selected one.
+Recursively search subdirectories, excluding .git and its subdirectories, and navigate to the selected one.

 <div align="center">